HKU-BAL/ONT-TB-NF/README.md

 ## Pipeline Summary

-For apply at WGS and adaptive sequencing (like from [readfish](https://www.nature.com/articles/s41587-020-00746-x) or [UNCALLED](https://www.nature.com/articles/s41587-020-0731-9)), please use the default `run_tb.nf` pipeline.
+For apply at WGS and adaptive sequencing, please use the default `run_tb.nf` pipeline.

 For analysis of the Amplicon sequencing data, please use the `run_tb_amplicon.nf` pipeline.